CodeByMurali/EKS_Terraform_Assignment/README.md

 ## 🔐 Security Best Practices

-Security is paramount in this architecture:
+Security is important for any architecture:

   * **Least Privilege Principle**: All IAM roles (EKS cluster role, NodeGroup role, OIDC role) are configured with the **least privilege necessary** to perform their functions.
   * **Private Worker Nodes**: EKS worker nodes are placed in **private subnets**, preventing direct internet exposure.